grunt-lucas/porytiles/Algo.md

 + Count all unique colors in the master, if greater than `(numPalettes * 15) + 1` (15 since first color of each pal is reserved for transparency, add one for the transparency color), fail fast

++ First, we prefill some palettes based on the user's sibling control tiles, if present.
+Sibling control tiles allow users to implement the common shared-tile technique, where one tile is valid in multiple palettes.
+This is common in e.g. PokeCenter and PokeMart roof tiles, which have the same pattern but different colors.
+    + iterate over each sibling tile, up to `numPalettes`
+        + iterate over the tile pixels in order and push_back to the corresponding palettes for each unique color
+        + if we see a duplicate color, fail fast
+        + we are guaranteed not to exceed the unique color limit since at this point, all palettes are empty and we have already verified that no tile has more than 15 unique colors (not counting transparency)

 + The next step will be to construct the palettes (for now, we will ignore our structure file).
 We'll need to create an `RgbTiledPng` from the master PNG and a `vector` of `Palette` objects sized based on the numTiles parameter